About Training at maelstrøm Martial Arts

 Protective equipment like safety goggles, mouth guards, padded sticks, gloves and masks are used in any circumstances that pose extra risk.
 Direct stick contact is generally avoided, relying instead on stick-on-stick contact to absorb energy.
 A first-aid kit is always available to deal with minor incidents.
 Hygiene issues are carefully monitored and immediately addressed.

 While the attending instructor(s) seeks to maintain a safe training environment, it is up to you to monitor your own comfort levels, take responsibility for your own safety, and speak out if you have any concerns.
 You are encouraged to stop training at any time that you feel unsafe and/or point out issues to the instructor.
 In general, we seek to keep students training within their abilities and limits to maximize the safety of the training experience for everyone.
 You are asked to comply with all directions from the instructor in that regard.

 You should be dressed in loose fitting, comfortable training clothes.
 The basement studio is usually cool, although it gets a bit warmer in the summer.
 Footwear must be indoor-only shoes – runners or wrestling boots are typical – otherwise bare feet or socks as the floor is matted.

 You will eventually require a pair of 28″ rattan sticks, and a short stick (or training knife).
 However, there are always some extras at the club for new people or visitors.
 The club sells sticks (as available) – just ask an instructor.
-As well, there is the New Student Kit which provides everything you need to get started – and some extra value to welcome you to maelstrøm!

 Otherwise, you may want to have a water bottle, possibly a towel, head scarf, or handkerchief, eye protection, or a snack.
 Many students trend to wearing black (the club T-shirts are black or grey).
 You are not required to buy the club shirt but it is nice to have.